Provision a Kubernetes cluster

 $ aws s3api put-bucket-versioning --bucket $BUCKET_NAME --versioning-configuration Status=Enabled

-variable in the bucket name.
+Note the $RANDOM variable in the bucket name.
 All bucket names must be globally unique in a given

 AWS region.
-If you encounter errors such as BucketAlreadyExists
+If you encounter errors such as BucketAlreadyExists or

-, regenerate the name and try to create the bucket again.
+Bucket name already exists, regenerate the name and try to create the bucket again.

 Next, set variables needed for the subsequent installation steps: